Twisted conjugacy in $SL_n$ and $GL_n$ over subrings of $\bar{\mathbb F}_p(t)$: Automorphisms of and

 \subsection{Theorem of O'Meara}

-Let $n\ge 3$ and let $G=\SL_n(R)$ or $\GL_n(R)$ where $R$ is any (commutative) integral domain which is not a field.
-An automorphism $\phi:G\to G$ is called {\it standard} if it is in the subgroup generated by the following three types of automorphisms:\\ (i) Conjugation by $g\in \GL_n(R)$, denoted $\iota_g:G\to G,$ defined as $x\mapsto gxg^{-1}$.
-It is inner if $g\in G$.\\ (ii) Automorphisms of $G$ induced by automorphisms of the ring $R$.
-We make no distinction in the notation between the automorphism of the ring $R$ and the induced automorphism of $G$. \\ (iii) Automorphisms which are homotheties.
-Recall that a homomoprhism $\mu=\mu_\chi: G\to G$ is a {\it homothety} if there is a character $\chi:G\to R^\times$ such that $\mu_\chi(x)=\chi(x)x$.
+Let $n\ge 3$ and let $G$ be one of the groups $\SL_n(R), \GL_n(R)$ where $R$ is any (commutative) integral domain which is not a field.
+Let $K$ be the fraction field of $R$.
+An automorphism $\phi:G\to G$ is called {\it standard} if it is in the subgroup generated by the following four types of automorphisms:\\ (i) {\it Conjugation}: Conjugation by $g\in \GL_n(K)$, denoted $\iota_g:G\to G,$ is defined as $x\mapsto gxg^{-1}$.
+It is inner if $g\in G$.\\ (ii) {\it Ring automorphism}: These are automorphisms of $G$ induced by automorphisms of the ring $R$.
+We make no distinction in the notation between the automorphism of the ring $R$ and the induced automorphism of $G$. \\ (iii) {\it Homothety}: Recall that a homomoprhism $\mu=\mu_\chi: G\to G$ is a {\it homothety} if there is a character $\chi:G\to R^\times$ such that $\mu_\chi(x)=\chi(x)x$.
 Since $x,\chi(x)x\in G$, it follows that $\chi(x)I_n\in G$.
 Being a scalar matrix, $\chi(x)I_n$ belongs to the centre of $G$.
-Whenever the group $G$ is perfect, any homothety of $G$ is the identity.
-In particular, if $n\ge 3$, any homothety is the identity automorphism when $G=\SL_n(R)$.
+A homothety $\mu_\chi$ fails to to be injective if and only if there exists a central element $zI_n\in G$ other than $I_n$ such that $\chi(zI_n)=z^{-1}$.